 Pick Proper Footwear

 Even if you only intend to be out for a couple of hours, stashing a few basic items in your pack will keep you happy and comfortable.
 At least one water bottle and a couple of snacks will keep your energy levels up.
-A basic first aid kit will come in handy in case of a minor emergency, and a cell phone will come in handy in case of a more major emergency.
+A basic first aid kit could save your life in case of an emergency, and a cell phone will come in handy in case the unexpected happens.

-Use Body Glide®’s anti-chafe products when you get dressed.
-The smaller sizes are perfect for stashing in a pack or purse if you or someone needs protection from sometimes inevitable chafing that comes during a day of hiking – use the balms between toes, on the Achilles, or any spot that rubs.
+Use Body Glide®’s line of specially formulated anti-chafing products when you get dressed.
+The smaller sizes are perfect for stashing in a pack or purse if you or someone needs protection from the sometimes inevitable chafing that comes during a day of hiking.
+Rub it along your ankles, along the sides of your feet and between your toes to prevent chafing and blisters.

 Don’t forget the sunscreen, or you’ll have a very tangible memory of your hike for days to come.
-Keep a warm hat, a pair of gloves and a headlamp in your pack and you’ll be prepared if you find yourself out after dark or in cold weather.
+Keep a hat, a pair of gloves, extra socks and a headlamp in your pack and you’ll be prepared if you find yourself out after dark or in cold weather.

 Don’t Forget the Extras